Audio-Injector/Octo/README.md

 ```
 sed -i 's/\=volumealsa/\=REMOVEvolumealsa/' ~pi/.config/lxpanel/LXDE-pi/panels/panel
 ```
+NOTE: newer distributions have removed volumealsa from the panel file and have also moved the panel file to the location :  /etc/xdg/lxpanel/LXDE/panels/panel

-Further, pulseaudio seems to cause strange problems when interfacing ALSA directly, so we remove it - note you can install it again later if for whatever reason you think you need it :
+Further, pulseaudio seems to cause strange problems when interfacing ALSA directly, so we remove it - note you can install it again later if for whatever reason you think you need it (pulseaudio has also been removed from more recent versions of rasbian - but the following command doesn't hurt if you don't have it !) :
 ```
 sudo apt remove pulseaudio
 ```